-Fall 2014 student health insurance coverage may be purchased from about July 29 thru about the first month of the semester.
+Fall 2014 student health insurance coverage may be purchased from about July 29 thru September 22, 2014.
 Application must be completed and postmarked by the deadline.
 You may also go to www.HMSA.com/portal/student for more information or to apply online and pay by credit card ($10 online enrollment fee will apply-subject to change).

 General Information on UH Endorsed Insurance Plans